Indiscriminate Data Poisoning Attacks on Neural Networks: Abstract

 \section{Abstract}

-Data poisoning attacks, in which a malicious adversary aims to influence a model through injecting ``poisoned'' data into the training process, has attracted significant recent attention.
+Data poisoning attacks, in which a malicious adversary aims to influence a model by injecting ``poisoned'' data into the training process, have attracted significant recent attention.
 In this work, we take a closer look at existing poisoning attacks and connect them with old and new algorithms for solving sequential Stackelberg games.
-We demonstrate that in order for poisoning attacks to be effective, it is crucial to set up an appropriate loss function for the attacker and optimize with algorithms that exploit second-order information.
-We present efficient implementations that exploit modern auto-differentiation packages, and allow \emph{simultaneous and coordinated} generation of tens of thousands of poisoned points, in contrast to existing methodologies that largely generate poisoned points one by one.
-We perform extensive experiments to reveal the asymmetric roles played by the attacker and model: models that anticipate poisoning attacks (hence act second in our game-theoretic formulation) tend to be much more resilient to such attacks, compared to models that are trained obliviously.
+By choosing an appropriate loss function for the attacker and optimizing with algorithms that exploit second-order information, we design poisoning attacks that are effective on neural networks.
+We present efficient implementations by parameterizing the attacker and allowing simultaneous and coordinated generation of tens of thousands of poisoned points, in contrast to most existing methods that generate poisoned points one by one.
+We further perform extensive experiments that empirically explore the effect of data poisoning attacks on deep neural networks.
+Our paper sets a new benchmark on the possibility of performing indiscriminate data poisoning attacks on modern neural networks.